 Is the Alternative City a Just City?
 Geographies of Race, Class and Gender in Alternative Food Movements

-This project is funded by a Leverhulme Trust Early Career Fellowship [2018-21] and is based at the University of Sheffield.
+This project was funded by a Leverhulme Trust Early Career Fellowship and based at the University of Sheffield.

 From guerrilla gardening to freeganism, via community gardens and kitchens, everyday alternative practices challenge conventional food cultivation methods, preparation, distribution and consumption.
 Embodying more than just a desire to eat “healthier” or “green” diets, these activities follow a critical perspective on sustainability and social justice, and prefigure the kind of society they want to bring about, often based on horizontality, self-management and alter-globalisation ideals.
 Challenging the neoliberal motto “There Is No Alternative”, they contest consumption-based notions of “Voting with your wallet” and are praised for their emancipatory potential and legitimated through positive narratives.